 How much sugar is too much?

 It’s important to note that many foods, like fruits and vegetables, have naturally occurring sugars.
 Modern American diets, however, include foods rich in added sugar.
-It’s these added sugars that nutritionist recommend avoiding.
+It’s these added sugars that nutritionists recommend avoiding.
 In fact, the American Heart Association recommends that men limit their added sugar consumption to 9 teaspoons a day and women to 6 teaspoons.

 Dentists don’t place a limit on sugar consumption, but they do advocate low-sugar diets.
 This is because high-sugar diets pose a significant threat to your dental health and can contribute to enamel erosion, plaque, cavities, tooth decay and gum disease.